MadalinaPatrichi/uob-cloud-computing/content/book/chapter_1/Chapter_1.md

 Our example is a "Todo list" application.
 It's deliberately very simple, but still complex enough to show everything we need.
 The source for the app, along with instructions for building it are on [the project source repo](https://github.com/MadalinaPatrichi/uob-cloud-computing/tree/master/app).
 We use Spring Boot, Vue.js and Gradle which are all popular choices and have good documentation.

+### Continuous integration

+The project repository is configured so that every time a code change is committed it runs the tests and if they are successful it builds the software.
+So you can always find a build of the latest version of the code at TODO-LINK.
+This is configured using a system called TODO and you can see here (TODO) for how that is configured.

 ## A "webserver"

 When you're online almost everything you do uses [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) to pass messages back and forth.
 HTTP was invented by Tim Berners-Lee in 1989 and is one of the reasons why he's considered to be the inventor of the World-Wide Web.